FRomeroDev/FRomeroDev/README.md

 - 👨‍💻 All of my projects are available at [https://fromerodev.github.io/](https://fromerodev.github.io/)

-- 💬 Ask me about collaborating on **entrepreneurship, startups, or developing software to tackle real-world problems.**
+- 💬 Ask me about collaborating on **entrepreneurship, startups, or developing software to tackle real-world problems.I'm very focused on this.**

 - 📫 Reach me at **DM me on Linkedin or Email.**